Here are 45 essential tips for Venice in Italy to make your visit to this unique and magical city a truly wonderful travel experience.

 Many guidebooks and blog posts suggest that you stay in Mestre as hotels there tend to be cheaper.
 Yet, if you want to explore the beauty and heritage of Venice and truly feel the authentic atmosphere of the city of water, then I would strongly suggest that you book your accommodation in the historic centre.

 This way you will have Venice all for yourself in the early mornings and the late evenings.
 Plus you won’t have to spend time and money every day on train or bus transport from Mestre across the water to Venice.
-While Mestre has a pretty historic centre, it’s not on par with Venice and if this is your first or, you suspect, only visit to Venice, then it’s advisable to have the full Venetian experience by actually staying in the historic centre.
+While Mestre has a pretty historic centre, it’s not on par with Venice.
+If this is your first or, you suspect, only visit to Venice, then it’s advisable to have the full Venetian experience by actually staying in the historic centre.

-12. Choose Carefully the Sestiere (or Island) To Base Yourself in
+12. Choose Carefully the Venetian Sestiere (or Island) To Base Yourself in

 A sestiere (or one-sixth in English) is a term used to signify the districts of Italian cities and towns that are divided into six subdivisions.
 Venice is one such city and it has six sestieri: Cannaregio, Castello, San Marco, San Polo, Santa Croce, and Dorsoduro.

-San Marco and San Polo are the two most central sestieri where a large number of the most famous Venetian sights are.
+San Marco and San Polo are the two most central sestieri.
+This is where a large number of the most famous Venetian sights are.
 They also tend to be the busiest spots in town.

 My personal favourite is Dorsoduro.
 It provides easy access to the train station and it’s dotted with wonderful churches, museums, and art galleries.
 It affords beautiful views over the Grand Canal and the Giudecca Canal.
-Dorsoduro also tends to have pockets of peace and quiet next to some very lively hotspots due to playing host to Ca’ Foscari – the University of Venice.
+Dorsoduro also tends to have pockets of peace and quiet next to some very lively hotspots.
+It is also where you can go on a guided visit of Ca’ Foscari – the University of Venice.

-Before booking your accommodation, make sure that you research in some detail Venice’s six sestieri.
+Before booking your accommodation in Venice, make sure that you research in some detail the city’s six sestieri.
 Then choose the one most convenient for you based on the things you want to see in Venice, how far you are prepared to walk to reach your hotel/B&B, and what other amenities you want to have nearby.

 Again, while some guidebooks and blog posts suggest staying on either Giudecca or Lido – two of the largest islands in the Venetian Lagoon – if this is your first visit to Venice or if you are only spending a couple of days here, then try to stick to Venice itself.
 Both Giudecca and Lido are lovely and offer additional things to do.
 Yet if you want to concentrate on Venice and the main sights here in addition to a few hidden gems, then the daily travel to and from these two islands (no matter how close they are) can become a time-eater and an inconvenience.